Pan-European identity: History

 Pan-Europeanism, as it emerged in the wake of World War I, derived a sense of European identity from the idea of a shared history, which was taken to be the source of a set of fundamental "European values".

 Typically, the "common history" includes a combination of Ancient Greece and Ancient Rome; the feudalism of the Middle Ages; the Hanseatic League, the Renaissance; the Age of Enlightenment; 19th-century liberalism and different forms of socialism, Christianity and secularism; colonialism; and the World Wars.

 "Europe" as a cultural sphere is first used during the Carolingian dynasty to encompass the Latin Church (as opposed to Eastern Orthodoxy).
 The first mention of the concepts of "Europe" and "European" dates back to 754 in the Mozarabic Chronicle.
 The Chronicle contains the earliest known reference in a Latin text to "Europeans" (europenses), whom it describes as having defeated the Saracens at the battle of Tours in 732.

+In the 19th century, Italian Giuseppe Mazzini and French Victor Hugo would call for the unification of Europe.

 The oldest European unification movement is the Paneuropean Union, which was founded in 1923 with the publishment of Richard von Coudenhove-Kalergi's book Paneuropa.
 He also became its first president (1926–1972), followed by Otto von Habsburg (1973–2004) and Alain Terrenoire (from 2004).
 The movement initiated and supported the "integration process" pursued after World War II, which eventually led to the formation of the European Union.
 Notable "Paneuropeans" include Konrad Adenauer, Robert Schuman and Alcide De Gasperi.